groundh0g/StimDeck/docs/_docs/01-downloads-page-picker.md

 <div class="download-heading-text">
 {% capture text %}
-Stimdeck is a heads up display (HUD) for the [Stimulus.com](https://stimulus.com/) social media site.
+StimDeck is a heads up display (HUD) for the [Stimulus.com](https://stimulus.com/) social media site.
 If you've ever used the [HUD for the blue-bird site](https://tweetdeck.twitter.com/), then you already know how things work.
 If you need a little more guidance, check out the [User Documentation]({{site.baseurl}}/docs/guides/user/).
 {% endcapture %}
 {{ text | markdownify }}
 </div>